bomctl/bomctl/README.md

 `bomctl` uses the [protobom library](https://github.com/protobom/protobom) to store the SBOM component graph in a SBOM format agnostic manner.
 When you interact with the `bomctl` cache, you are interacting with the [protobom library](https://github.com/protobom/protobom).

-- SBOMs are read into the cache
+- SBOMs are read and loaded into the cache
   - [fetch](#fetch)
   - [import](#import)
-- SBOMs are operated on the cache
+- Operations are performed on the cached SBOMs
   - [list](#list)
 - SBOMs are outputted out of the cache
   - [export](#export)

 ### Export

-Export stored SBOM(s) to stdout or the filesystem.
+Eexport stored SBOMs to either standard output or the file system.

 ```shell
 bomctl export [flags] SBOM_ID...